 By Mike Michalowicz, CIA®, CCSA, CRMA, Bryon Neaman, CHIAP®, CIA®, CPA, and Rebecca Nilson, CIA®, CPA, CRMA

-Internal audit (IA) functions in organizations worldwide and throughout most industries are undergoing significant change.
+Internal audit (IA) functions in organisations worldwide and throughout most industries are undergoing significant change.

 A tailored virtual workshop designed to enable rapid transformation